en-builin/kafka-demo-templates/README.md

 kafka-topic --bootstrap-server localhost:9092 --create --topic test_topic --partitions 3 --replication-factor 1
 ```

 Open project in IntelliJ or any other IDE and run every demo class you want to test.
-Use classes code as snippets for your projects.
+Use the code examples as snippets for your projects.